eford/Astro585_2015_Fall_Public/labs/8/ex2.md

 ## Exercise 2:  Performing a Parallel Reduction on the GPU

 a.
-Write a function to compute the integraion of the standard normal distribution between a and b, using N function evaluations which are performed in parallel using the GPU-accelerated version of std_normal_pdf.
+Compute the integraion of the standard normal distribution between a and b, using N function evaluations which are performed in parallel using the GPU-accelerated version of std_normal_pdf.
 For now, you can sum the integrands on the CPU

 ```julia
 include("cuda_basics.jl")